TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_gemini_connected_sbc.md

 ## Overview

 The Fly-Gemini STM32F405VGT6 based board with an Allwinner H5 built in for SBC functionality.
+The Fly-Gemini is only supported from RRF 3.3.0_12 and 3.6b7 onwards.
 Two SD cards are required when using this board.
 One for the STM32 side and one for the SBC side.

 ## Board Setup